FUSAKLA/promruval/docs/validations.md

 ```

 ### `expressionDoesNotUseOlderDataThan`
-Fails if the rule `expr` uses older data than specified limit in Go duration syntax.
+Fails if the rule `expr` uses older data than specified limit in Prometheus duration syntax.
 Checks even in subqueries and offsets.
 > Useful to avoid writing queries which expects longer data retention than the Prometheus actually has.
 ```yaml